-In July 2009, IANA cumulatively met the 90% processing times goal.
-Some queues had lower percentage goal processing times due to longer reviews of documents needed.
+In August 2009, IANA cumulatively met the 90% processing times goal.
 IANA continues to monitor the expert review times to determine where improvements can be made.
+Progress continues on the RFC-Inventory project to complete actions for all tickets by the end of the year.